Khushaboo18/vergelijken/README.md

 -> Bootstrap to have a base responsive design for table.
 -> Axios to get API response because of its wide browser support.
 -> Application supporting Browser backward compatibility (IE11).
+-> Webpack is preinstalled while creating app with create-react-app to bundle the application.